return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/kernel-doc-directive.rst

     Inserts the contents of the ``DOC:`` section titled ``<section title>``.
     Spaces are allowed in ``<section title>``; do not quote the ``<section title>``.

+    The next option make only sense in conjunction with option ``doc``:

+    ``no_header``
+        Do not output DOC: section's title.
+Usefull, if the surrounding context already has a heading , and the DOC: section title is only used as an identifier.

 ``export``
     Inserts the documentation of function, struct or whatever definition that is